Configure hybrid cloud connectivity with Azure and Azure Stack

 - Virtual Network: Select the Virtual Network you created earlier.
 The gateway subnet you created is automatically selected.

-- First IP Configuration: This is the public IP of your Gateway.
+- First IP Configuration: The public IP of your Gateway.

 Select Create gateway IP configuration, which takes you to the Choose public IP address page.